John Thurso: Return to the House of Lords and later career

 Following the 2015 general election, Thurso became a board member of the Independent Parliamentary Standards Authority.
 In April 2016, he won a by-election to fill a vacancy in the House of Lords following the death of Lord Avebury.
 He won the support of all of the three members who were eligible to vote.
 In 2017, Thurso was appointed as Lord Lieutenant of Caithness.

 Thurso holds the presidencies of The Tourism Society and the Academy of Food and Wine Service.
 He is a fellow of the Confederation of Tourism and Hospitality (HCIMA) (FIH) and served as its Patron for six years, until June 2003.
 He was President of the British International Spa Association.
 On 7 March 2016, it was announced that Lord Thurso would become the chair of VisitScotland.
+He was later excluded from the House again in April 2026 following the House of Lords Act 2026 which abolished the remaining rights for hereditary peers to sit.

 Personal life

 Thurso comes from a family of Liberal parliamentarians.
 The former constituency of Caithness and Sutherland had been held by his grandfather, Archibald Sinclair, from 1922 until 1945.
 Archibald Sinclair was the 1st Viscount Thurso and a Liberal Party leader.

-Thurso has been married to Marion for 26 years and they have a daughter and two sons.
+Thurso is married to Marion and they have a daughter and two sons.
 The family live at Thurso, Caithness.

 As a patron of the Bluebell Railway 50th Anniversary Appeal, on 24 April 2009, at the railway's Horsted Keynes station Thurso carried out the ceremonial renaming of the Battle of Britain class locomotive named after his grandfather, Sir Archibald Sinclair, Secretary of State for Air during that battle.